sefinek24/Genshin-Impact-ReShade/README.md

 ## 📥 » How to install?
 Download the latest setup from [my official website](https://sefinek.net/genshin-impact-reshade).

-## ⚠️ » Important
-Do not share screenshots from game with your UID and visible shaders or ReShade overlay!
-If you want to record some video for YouTube or something else, please hide or censor UID and username.
-Make sure you have the latest drivers for your graphics card.

 ## 🎥 » YouTube videos
 Tutorial (outdated): https://www.youtube.com/watch?v=rDeO26RapAk